-Judith Kim is a director in the biotechnology/chemical Group at Sterne Kessler Goldstein Fox.
+Judith Kim is a partner at Rubin and Rudman.
 She counsels entities around the world on patent portfolio strategy and long-term corporate development.
 Her practice involves the preparation of patent applications and their prosecution and appeals worldwide, contesting proceedings before the US Patent and Trademark Office, and management of foreign oppositions to protect inventions and maximise market share.
 For nearly 20 years, Ms Kim has counselled entities in the pharmaceuticals, biotechnology, immunology, biofuel, food products, and nutraceuticals fields.

 Dr Simon Kremer is a partner at Mewburn Ellis LLP.
 He has over 20 years’ experience helping clients with their intellectual property needs.
 Simon has a degree and PhD in biochemistry from the University of Bristol and started his career in a UK Government intellectual property rights department in 1992, where he gained experience in prosecution and licensing of many types of IPR.
 He joined Mewburn Ellis in 1997 and now deals mainly with patent drafting, international prosecution, opposition and appeal before the EPO, and various types of due diligence work, in a wide range of technical fields.

-Nathalie Moll, secretary general at EuropaBio, started working in the biotechnology and food policy area for the European Crop Protection Association in Brussels, then moved to Rome to work for Dompé Farmaceutici S.p.A and the Italian National Biotech Association Assobiotec where she dealt with the implementation of European biotech legislation.
+Nathalie Moll, director general at the European Federation of Pharmaceutical Industries and Associations, started working in the biotechnology and food policy area for the European Crop Protection Association in Brussels, then moved to Rome to work for Dompé Farmaceutici S.p.A and the Italian National Biotech Association Assobiotec where she dealt with the implementation of European biotech legislation.
 In the course of her career, Nathalie has focused on improving awareness of the importance and benefits of biotechnology for society and has worked, together with the industry, regulators and stakeholders, towards developing a more supportive legislative framework for the industry and related sectors.

 Caroline Pallard has worked as a European and Dutch patent attorney at Nederlandsch Octrooibureau since 2006.
 Her technical background is biotechnology, molecular biology, biochemistry, haematology and microbiology.
 Additionally, she has expertise in food ingredient-based inventions.
 She works for universities, small start-ups as well as international food concerns.
 Pallard holds a PhD in haematology and molecular biology, and undertook two years of postdoctoral research related to immunology and molecular biology.
 She worked in the patent department of an international concern for eight years before joining NOB.

-Jason Rutt is an executive at Rouse.
-He joined the firm from Pfizer, where he was head of the UK patent department.
+Jason Rutt is a patent attorney at Boult Wade Tennant.
+He has previously worked at Pfizer, where he was head of the UK patent department.
 While at Pfizer, he supported the company's R&D function, human pharmaceuticals division, animal health division and generics medicine business, and worked closely with the commercial and litigation teams.
 He has experience of working with the EPO in all areas from prosecution, opposition, appeal and oral proceedings to post-grant amendment.

 Jose R. Trigueros is a partner at Leyva Montenegro Trigueros Abogados SC.
 He graduated at the Universidad de las Americas, AC in 2006 and continued with graduate studies in IP at the Illustrious and National College of Law, Mexico.
 He completed a Masters in IP at the University of Torino and a Masters in corporate law at Mexico’s Panamerican University.
 In 2011, Trigueros was appointed professor of economic law and commercial contracts at the Instituto Tecnologico de Estudios Superiores de Monterrey, Santa Fe campus.